Your Complete Student Loan Guide for 2026

 If You're Pursuing PSLF

 PSLF remains the gold standard — 120 qualifying payments, tax-free discharge.
-The OBBBA adds a narrow employer eligibility restriction, but the Department of Education estimates fewer than 10 employers per year will be affected.
+The OBBBA adds a narrow employer eligibility restriction expected to affect only a small number of employers.
 If you were in SAVE forbearance, explore the PSLF buyback program to purchase credit for those months.
 Submit your Employment Certification Form annually.

 If You're Considering Refinancing

-Private refinancing rates start at 3.23% fixed — well below federal rates.
+Private refinancing can price below federal rates for strong credit.
 But refinancing federal loans is a one-way door: you permanently lose IDR, RAP, forgiveness, deferment, and forbearance.
 We recommend it only if: (1) your income is stable, (2) you have no interest in forgiveness, and (3) you can secure a rate 1.5+ points below your federal rate.
 Refinancing private loans carries no such trade-off.
 Compare lenders in our refinancing comparison.

 If You're in Default

-About 8.8 million borrowers are in default, potentially reaching 13 million by year-end.
+Millions of borrowers are in default.
 Default triggers the full balance coming due immediately, credit damage for 7 years, wage garnishment up to 15%, and loss of federal aid eligibility.
 Loan rehabilitation (9 payments over 10 months) removes the default from your credit report.
 Consolidation is faster but doesn't erase credit damage.
-Starting July 2027, borrowers can rehabilitate twice.
+The OBBBA expands rehabilitation eligibility.
 Contact the Default Resolution Group at 1-800-621-3115.

-With in-state tuition at ~$11,370 and private institutions at ~$44,960 for 2025-2026 — before room, board, and living expenses — strategic borrowing and repayment planning directly affects your financial trajectory for decades.
-Federal debt accounts for $1.693 trillion (90.9% of the $1.833 trillion total), with private loans making up ~$140 billion.
+With in-state tuition running roughly $11,000 a year and private institutions several times higher — before room, board, and living expenses — strategic borrowing and repayment planning directly affects your financial trajectory for decades.
+Federal loans make up the large majority of the well-over-$1.7-trillion total.
 Explore our full library: FAFSA, IDR plans, forgiveness, rates, private loans, refinancing, deferment, and default recovery.

 Frequently Asked Questions